-What about the pressure to avoid all personal and external factors that initiate a low mood?
+What about the pressure to avoid all personal and external factors that initiate frustration and a low mood?

 What about the pressure to be the chief maker of family memories?

-Amidst picture taking, birthday party organizing and tearing up during graduation ceremony is there an ideal time to “take time” for myself, do you reckon?
+Amidst picture taking, birthday party organizing, and tearing up during the graduation ceremony, is there an ideal time to “take time” for myself, do you reckon?

 What about the pressure to balance my need to write, create, and paint against my family’s constant need for my time and attention?

 Here’s a tricky one.
 On one hand, I consider the very act of putting pen to paper (fingers on keyboard, to be precise) and the time in my art studio as the most meaningful form of self-care.
 On the other hand, I write and paint as a gateway for thoughts, moods, and ideas that come bursting out of me.
 I view my creativity not as a conscious act of caring for myself, but rather, as another form of sharing myself.